Skip to content

 TCP 18884BothMQTT server for device communication

-UniFi Access
+UniFi Access ports

 UniFi Access manages door controllers and readers.
-The following ports enable secure communication between devices and the server.

-Protocol & PortDirectionUsage
+Protocol & portDirectionUsage

 TCP 12812BothMQTT server for device communication